anotak/doombuilderx/README.md

 Doom Builder X is a Doom 2 map editor.
 Doom Builder X is a fork of CodeImp's [Doom Builder 2](http://www.doombuilder.com/), mainly focused on long term maintenence, bugfixes, and improved responsiveness where possible.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-if you already have DB2 or GZDB working, you already have these.
+if you already have DB2 or GZDB working, you already have these:

 [.NET 3.5](https://www.microsoft.com/en-us/download/details.aspx?id=21)
 and
 [DirectX 9.0 Runtime](https://www.microsoft.com/en-us/download/details.aspx?id=35&44F86079-8679-400C-BFF2-9CA5F2BCBDFC=1)